reasure3/TieredTools/README.md

 - **Tiered Tool Progression**: Introduces a new system where you upgrade your tools sequentially, starting from wood/leather all the way to netherite.
 - **Vanilla Recipes Disabled**: All default tool crafting recipes (except for wood/leather) are disabled.
+- **Gold Tool Buff**: The performance of gold tools has been buffed to be better than iron tools.
 - **Upgrade Templates**: Adds unique "Upgrade Smithing Templates" required for each tier.
 - **New Block: Stone Smithing Table**: Adds an early-game Stone Smithing Table.
 It can be damaged and destroyed with use.
 - **New Block: Reversion Table**: A new workbench that allows you to revert tools to their previous tier.